 On December 29, 1890, nearly three hundred Lakota people were massacred by U.S. Army soldiers near Wounded Knee Creek on the Lakota Pine Ridge Indian Reservation in South Dakota.

-Government officials had become concerned about a growing religious movement known as the Ghost Dance, so troops from the Seventh U.S. Cavalry Regiment where dispacted.
+Government officials had become concerned about a growing religious movement known as the Ghost Dance, so troops from the Seventh U.S. Cavalry Regiment were dispatched.
 A band of Lakota traveling toward the Pine Ridge Reservation were arrested and confined to a camp near Wounded Knee Creek.
 The following day, when the military was attempting to collect weapons from the group, a gun went off and the soldiers opened fire.
-During the ensuing massacre, hundreds of Lakota men, women and children were shot and killed along with 25 cavalry men .
+During the ensuing massacre, hundreds of Lakota men, women and children were shot and killed along with 25 cavalry men.

-This was the last major conflict between the U.S. government and the Plains Indians.
+This was the last major massacre by the U.S. government of the Lakota Nation.
 Wounded Knee became a place of remembrance for Native Americans and would go on to become a rallying cry in the struggle for Native American rights.

 - Wounded Knee The Museum, opens a new window